Facilities Planning and Management

 SUPERVISION RECEIVED & EXERCISED:

-maintenance and repair duties at District buildings and facilities required to ensure that all are maintained in a safe and effective working condition and provide the highest level of safety for District and public use.
+This is a journey-level classification responsible for technical locksmith and access control maintenance and repair duties at District buildings and facilities required to ensure that all are maintained in a safe and effective working condition and provide the highest level of safety and utility for District and public use.
 Positions at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies of the work unit.
 Incumbents in this class may also assist other trades on an as needed basis.
-This class is distinguished from the Lead Electrician in that the latter is responsible for technical and functional supervision of assigned electrician staff and is capable of performing the most complex duties assigned to the function.
+This class is distinguished from other facilities maintenance classification by its specialization in lock repair and maintenance.

 Essential Duties/Major Responsibilities:

-10. Estimates labor, material, and equipment needed for assigned projects; monitors inventory levels of materials and equipment; orders, receives, and maintains inventory of materials and equipment as needed.
+6. Estimates labor, material, and equipment needed for assigned work; monitors inventory levels of materials and equipment; orders, receives, and maintains inventory of materials and equipment as needed.

 11. Records and maintains work and material records.